 Appearance of the American Goldfinch

 The American Goldfinch (also known as the Eastern Goldfinch or the Wild Canary) is a common member of the finch family.
-A small bird, the American Goldfinch changes its plumage color twice a year after undergoing the molting process—the only member of the finch family to experience a complete molt.

 During the summer months, male American goldfinches are bright yellow and then olive during the winter.
 Female American goldfinches are dull yellow-brown year-round, though brighter during the summer.